ProjectHireReady/ThryveSpace/backend/api_docs/moods_api.md

 This document describes the API endpoint for fetching moods and their categories.

----

 ## 1. Get All Moods and Categories

 **Endpoint:**
 `GET /api/v1/moods/`

 **Description:**
-Provides a comprehensive list of all available moods and their corresponding categories.
-Designed as the single source of truth for the frontend to dynamically display mood options.
+Returns a comprehensive list of all available moods and their corresponding categories.
+This endpoint serves as the single source of truth for the frontend to dynamically display mood options.

----

 ### Request